 In 2013, transgender woman Aimee Stephens announced to her Detroit funeral home employer she would wear women’s attire to work.
 Two weeks later, she was fired for it on the grounds of her employer’s religious beliefs.

+She went to court.
 In March 2018, the 6th U.S. Circuit Court of Appeals sided with Stephens, stating religious beliefs cannot justify discrimination per the Civil Rights Act.

 Two weeks ago, the Department of Justice filed a brief, siding with the funeral home.
 The brief was not a recommendation nor a ruling but an encouragement for continued prejudice.